Gareth Forwood

 Gareth Langton Johns Forwood (14 October 1945 – 16 October 2007) was a British actor.
 Forwood was the only child of actors Glynis Johns and Anthony Forwood.
 He made his screen debut in 1965 and went on to prosper as a character actor with over 40 credits in film, television and theatre.
 His career was marked with recurring roles in several large productions, particularly with the British public broadcast network ITV.
 In his later career, Forwood was typecast in several British television adaptations of classic novels.

 Early life and education

 Forwood was born on 14 October 1945 in Marylebone, London to British actors Glynis Johns (1923–2024) and Anthony Forwood (1915–1988), who became stars in the postwar era and divorced in 1948 when Forwood was three years old.
-Forwood's great-great-grandfather, Thomas Friend Brittain Peploe Forwood, was the forefather of the Forwood Baronetcy.
+Forwood's great-great-grandfather, Thomas Friend Brittain Peploe Forwood, was the forefather of the Forwood baronetcy.
 On his maternal grandmother's side, he became the fifth generation to act on stage.

 Forwood lived with both his mother and father.
-His father lived with actor Sir Dirk Bogarde at Beel House, a Grade II* listed building in Amersham.
+His father lived with actor Dirk Bogarde at Beel House, a Grade II* listed building in Amersham.
 He attended Ludgrove School in Wokingham.
 He was later enrolled at Stowe School in 1959, followed by Chilton Cantelo School, and Millfield School in Street.